 Instead of the usual paragraph format, I decided to outright list every reason that retro game collectors should either stop trying to demonize resellers or stop using the word altogether:

 - It’s annoying.
 Enough said.
 With almost every visit to a retro game collector forum, I see at least one person griping about how their hobby is being destroyed by resellers.
 And they somehow manage to summon an angry mob of commenters who join in on the gripe fest.
 It’s gotten old and it get staler with each new post.

 - Resellers don’t determine a game’s worth.
 The value of a game doesn’t go up because sellers price the games higher.
-A game’s value is determined by demand.
+A game’s value, like the value of anything, is determined by supply and demand.
 Fluctuations in prices might be upsetting to some who are committed to collecting in mass quantity.
 But that’s one of the great things about collecting– it’s a system based on supply and demand.
 And it rewards those who are ahead of the curve.

 - Your local retro game store is run by a reseller.
 By the very definition, your independent game stores buys games for about 30 to 50 percent of their market value and sell them for a 50 to 70 percent mark-up.
 Chances are you aren’t quite as hostile towards that sort of reseller.
 But the business is the same.